-Planning to Start a New Business?
+Planning on Starting a Business?

-Seven Questions You Should Ask Before You Start
+How to Start a Business; 7 Questions You Should Ask Before You Start

-If you are thinking about starting a business of your own it is really important to do your research and find out, before you start, your chances of success.
+If you are thinking about starting a business of your own it is really important to do your research and find out (before you start) your chances of success.

 Getting clear, objective answers to these questions is a good place to start.